 A supernova reaches its peak brightness a few days after it first occurred, during which time it may outshine an entire galaxy of stars.
 The dead star then continues to shine intensely for several weeks before gradually fading from view, according to "Supernova."

 The material from a supernova eventually disperses throughout interstellar space.
 The oldest stars almost exclusively consisted of hydrogen and helium, with oxygen and the rest of the heavy elements in the universe later coming from supernova explosions, according to "Cosmic Collisions: The Hubble Atlas of Merging Galaxies," (Springer, 2009).
+Indeed, astronomers have discovered supernova remnants containing traces of heavy elements like gold, silver and platinum throughout the nearby universe, as well as ancient galaxies from the dawn of time that contain nothing but the lightest elements.

 "It's a well-tested theory," Impey said.
 "We know that stars make heavy elements, and late in their lives, they eject gas into the medium between stars so it can be part of subsequent stars and planets (and people)."

 So, all life on Earth and the atoms in our bodies were created in the furnace of now-long-dead stars, he said.
+Looks like Carl was right after all.

 Live Science newsletter